Just because the rich-and-famous flock to Cabo San Lucas doesn’t mean it’s not perfect for your vacation—on any budget!

 The town is only a bus ride away from Cabo San Lucas and features beautiful, historic colonial churches and neighborhoods, along with many art galleries.

 San Jose del Cabo Church was founded in 1734.
 Its white bell towers and beautiful interior honor its martyred Jesuit priest.
 And Thursday night is Art Walk in the Gallery District, where high-end and traditional art are on display.

 Birdwatching around Los Cabos is phenomenal, especially in San Jose del Cabo Estuary, located less than 20 minutes from Cabo San Lucas.
 Many bird species find protection here, and it’s free!

 Getting around in Cabo doesn’t have to be expensive.
 You can travel from the beach to your next adventure without working out your wallet.

 Did you know: The car insurance company you use at home may also offer deals on car rentals?

-While getting yourself around on your own is fun, don’t drive if you’re under the influence of alcohol or drugs.
+And, of course, never drive under the influence of alcohol or drugs.
 The risk isn’t worth it!